Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 What to have at the border

-Whether you’re flying into Vilanculo, Maputo, or driving across from South Africa, the kit is the same.
+Whether you’re flying into Vilanculos, Maputo, or driving across from South Africa, the kit is the same.
 Get this together before you go and you’ll skip most of the friction at the desk.

 - Passport valid for at least 6 months beyond your arrival date